mvaganov/CmdLineAsteroids/notes.md

 This engine uses an interface for all objects called IGameObject.
 I expect complex objects to inherit this interface, adding their own specialized complexity.
 Notably, Unity has a concrete class called GameObject, and objects of GameObject are extended using a decorator pattern instead of inheritance.
 	The decorator pattern has runtime overhead that we avoid in this implemenation.
 	That design makes more sense for Unity, which is a very dynamic general-purpose engine.
-This engine will be much less dynamic.
+This engine will be much less dynamic, but conceivably more performant for it's design.

 ```
 MobileObject, MobileCircle, MobilePolygon